 Designing a DIY Santa Dog Toy Face

 I free handed Santa’s embellishments so that I could work with my available materials and off cuts.
-Since he is a little more complicated than some of our toys, I created a little digital sketch (see above) for this post to help clarify what’s being cut and used where.
+To help readers follow what’s being cut and attached in the instructions and photos below, I created a little digital sketch (see above) for this post.
 It isn’t a pattern.
-You’ll notice a few differences between the sketch and my toy, which I’ll note below.
-Just ideas to help get you inspired.
-Then you can create your own customised Santa with embellishments.
+The diagram and DIY design are just ideas to help get you inspired.
+Then you can create your own special Santa with your choice of embellishments.

 Making the DIY Squeaky Stuffed Santa Claus Dog Toy